dirko/dirko.github.io/about.md

 ### More Information

-My favourite tools are Python, `sklearn`, probabilistic graphical models, conditional random fields, and lately deep belief networks.
+My favourite tools are Python, `sklearn`, probabilistic graphical models, conditional random fields, and deep belief networks.

-I'm also interested in natural language processing and how artificial intelligence will change the world.
+I'm also interested in natural language processing and how artificial intelligence is changing the world.